ebruchez/ebruchez.github.io/_posts/2023-07-25-televideo-912-terminal-2.md

 ## Talking to the Altair-Duino

 Now that the terminal worked, I had to connect it to something.
-I wanted to try connecting it to my Altair-Duino first.
-If you don't have an actual Altair or a modern recreation, this is the next best thing.
-It's a [wonderfully-made kit](xxxxlink).
+I wanted to try connecting it to my [Altair-Duino](https://adwaterandstir.com/product/altair-8800-emulator-kit/) first.
+If you don't have an actual original Altair or a modern recreation, this is the next best thing: it's a wonderfully-made kit.

-But first, RS-232!
+But first, RS-232 fun!
 The terminal has an old-style female DB-25 RS-232 connector.
 My Altair-Duino has a female DE-9 connector.
 I had to order a DB-25 to DE-9 adapter and a cable.

-Things didn't work at first.
+The connection didn't work at first.
 I went through the Altair-Duino configuration for the serial port, many times, but to no avail.
 I started having doubts that my serial port on the Altair-Duino was even selected or properly connected.

 I had also ordered a USB-to-serial adapter.
-I first ordered a Sabrent-branded one, but it turns out that it's hell to make it work on the Mac, so I returned it and instead got an adapter with another chip which has built-in drivers on the Mac.
+In fact, I first ordered a Sabrent-branded one, but it turns out that it's hell to make it work on the Mac, so I returned it and instead got an adapter with another chip which has built-in drivers on the Mac.

-With that, I proceeded first to connect my Mac, via CoolTerm, to the Altair-Duino, and it worked!
-So I knew that my serial port was working properly.
-(I had previously only connected my Altair-Duino directly to a VGA monitor and USB keyboard.
-This is a neat feature of the kit, which has this little optional board which emulates a VT-100 terminal).
+I proceeded to connect my Mac, via CoolTerm, to the Altair-Duino, and it worked!
+So I now knew that my Altair-Duino serial port was working properly. [^vt100]

-I eventually managed to connect the TVI-912 to the Altair-Duino at 4800 bauds!
-It seems like 9600 bauds (the highest speed on this terminal) doesn't work, and it would be good to figure out why at some point.
+Confident about the Altair-Duino side, I managed to connect the TVI-912 to the Altair-Duino: one issue was that it worked at 4800 bauds, while it didn't work at 9600 bauds (the highest speed on this terminal).
+It would be good to figure out why at some point.

 ![First connection to the Altair-Duino](/assets/posts/televideo-912/2x/IMG_3399.jpg){:standalone}